Literary Fiction & Psychological Thriller Author Durai R.

 Durai R.

-Durai R. writes psychological thrillers and literary fiction about migration, marriage, and the moral cost of ambition.
+Durai R. writes literary fiction about migration, marriage, and the moral cost of ambition.

 Genres: Literary Fiction, Psychological Thrillers

-Themes: Migration, Love, Memory, Interior Lives, Consequences of Choice
+Themes: Migration, Marriage, Love, Memory, Constraint, Consequences of Choice

 Stories about lives built carefully, and what remains unspoken along the way.